OpenClassrooms/CodeGenerator/README.md

 - Delete Entity use case architecture
 - ViewModel architecture
 - Controller and models classes
-- Unit tests for each classes generated
+- Unit tests for each class generated

 ## Installation
 The easiest way to install CodeGenerator is via [composer](http://getcomposer.org/).